thalpius/Microsoft-Defender-for-Identity-Check-Instance/README.md

 # Screenshots

-When MDI instance is found:
+When an MDI instance is found:

 ![Alt text](/Screenshots/Microsoft-Defender-for-Identity-Check-Instance-01.jpg?raw=true "Instance running")

-When MDI instance is not found:
+When an MDI instance is not found:

 ![Alt text](/Screenshots/Microsoft-Defender-for-Identity-Check-Instance-02.jpg?raw=true "Instance not running")